 Injections, gels or nasal sprays—there’s something for everyone!
 And they’re buying.
 Over a billion and a half dollars is spent every year on testosterone supplements.… read on

 I’ve posted many times about the problems with the multi-billion-dollar supplement industry, and there was a good Op-Ed piece on Live Science yesterday that supported my own opinion: These 5 Supplements Do Nothing For Alzheimer’s, Despite Claims

 The article was co-written by two physicians, both geriatric (aging) specialists.

 The Latin axiom “caveat emptor,” let the buyer beware, applies to people of all ages.
-But in our medical practices, we have witnessed the incredible dependence elderly patients have on herbal supplements to help them (in their minds, at least) prevent and manage chronic illness.
+But in our medical practices, we have

 Here’s a link to the PBS Frontline special Being Mortal, based on the book of the same name by the brilliant surgeon/author Atul Gawande.